Period marked by misery, misgovernance: Cong on govt's 8th anniv | Politics

 ''While high prices are upsetting the budgets of common people on the one hand, on the other communal fires are flaring and the BJP is trying to benefit politically from it,'' he said.
 The Congress leader also highlighted the atrocities and crimes against women under BJP rule.

-Accusing the BJP of spreading hatred in society through communal polarisation, Maken alleged that 10,000 cases of communal clashes have taken place during the last eight years of Modi government.
+Accusing the BJP of spreading hatred in society through communal polarisation, he alleged that 10,000 cases of communal clashes took place during last eight years of government.
+Citing government data, he said during 2016 to 2020 there have been 3,400 communal clashes.

-He also said the BJP has not bothered about the welfare of SCs/STs/OBCs as government jobs are lying vacant in several entities.

 The two leaders said while there is an attack on the national security and territorial integrity of India by China, which continues to occupy Indian territory, Modi and his government are silent.
 They also said there has been an increase in Naxal attacks in the country, even as large consignment of drugs are getting into the country with impunity in ports privately managed in the country.